Tollgate Clinic Limited – Your Information Your Rights

 - To request your personal information to be transferred to other providers on certain occasions.

-- Object to the use of your personal information: In certain circumstances you may also have the right to ‘object’ to the processing (i.e. sharing) of your information where the sharing would be for a purpose beyond your care and treatment (e.g. as part of a local/regional data sharing initiative).
-This ‘‘Data Opt-out’ initiative, developed by Dame Caldicott, is set to commence in March 2018 and conclude in March 2020.
+- Object to the use of your personal information: In certain circumstances you may also have the right to ‘object’ to the processing (e.g. sharing) of your information where the sharing would be for a purpose beyond your care and treatment (e.g. as part of a local/regional data sharing initiative).
+You can also stop your personal information from being used for research and planning via the opt-out initiative.
+This ‘‘Data Opt-out’ initiative, developed by Dame Caldicott, commenced in May 2018 and all Health and Care organisations must comply by 30th September 2021.
 Further information can be found on the following website: https://digital.nhs.uk/national-data-opt-out